Course Catalog and Electives

 Teacher’s Assistant MUE9499

-• Student assistants perform a valuable service within the schools in assisting teachers and administrative staff.
-They are also called ”TA’s” or teachers assistants. .
+- Teacher assistants (TAs) perform a valuable service within the schools in assisting teachers and administrative staff.
 Student needs to be able to work independently and self-manage.
 Students can “TA” for the attendance office, counseling office, main office, or for a specific teacher.

 Theatre Beginning MFA8519